Vaultnaemsae/Audio-Inception/README.md

 **Multichannel audio input for plug-ins in macOS DAWs.**

-Audio Inception is a macOS AUv2 and VST3 plug-in (Apple Silicon only) that allows a DAW to access channels directly from a Core Audio input device, independently of the host's normal audio-input routing.
+Audio Inception is a macOS AUv2 and VST3 plug-in that allows a DAW to access channels directly from a Core Audio input device, independently of the host's normal audio-input routing.
 No audio aggregation required.

 It is designed for situations where a plug-in needs access to multichannel hardware inputs that the DAW cannot conveniently—or cannot at all—route to a single plug-in instance.